Doctelligence/doctelligence.github.io/github.md

 We welcome collaboration and value openness.

-Stay updated with our latest contributions: [Doctelligence GitHub](https://github.com/Doctelligence).
+Stay updated with our latest contributions: [Doctelligence](https://github.com/Doctelligence).